The Physical Relevance of the Fiducial Cell in Loop Quantum Cosmology: Classical Cosmology and the Fiducial Cell

 from which we see that $\text{vol}(V)$, $p_\phi(V)$, $b$, and $\phi$ are independent of the size of the fiducial cell $V_o$.
 Keeping this in mind, it becomes evident that the Poisson structure itself has to be dependent on $V_o$.
 Indeed, we have (cfr.
 Eqs. \eqref{eq:poissonvb} and \eqref{volumeofV})

-and, since the quantities entering the arguments of the Poisson bracket are independent of $V_o$, this scaling behaviour has to be a property of the bracket itself, namely \be \Poisson{\;\cdot\;}{\;\cdot\;} \longmapsto \frac{1}{\alpha}\Poisson{\;\cdot\;}{\;\cdot\;}\;. \ee
+and, since the quantities entering the arguments of the Poisson bracket are independent of $V_o$, this scaling behaviour has to be a property of the bracket itself, namely \be \Poisson{\;\cdot\;}{\;\cdot\;} \longmapsto \frac{1}{\alpha}\Poisson{\;\cdot\;}{\;\cdot\;}\;, \ee

+where the arguments are also scaled.
 Summarising, changing the size of the scale of homogeneity (or in other words the periodic boundary conditions) \begin{itemize} \item is not a canonical transformation as the Poisson bracket and Hamiltonian are not preserved (the Hamiltonian rescales linearly, while the Poisson bracket rescales inversely linear); \item does not affect physical observables, that do not explicitly refer to the fiducial cell. \end{itemize}

-Therefore, the choice of $V_o$ and its compactification affects the canonical theory.
-Specifically, there are infinitely many canonically inequivalent cosmological theories all labelled by the value of $V_o = \int_{V_o} \dd^3 x$ and the choice of the fiducial cell $V_o \subset \Sigma$.
-Still, the theories labelled by different values of the fiducial cell, say $V_o^{(1)}$ and $V_o^{(2)}$, can be related to each other in a well-defined manner.
-In particular, it is possible to show that the dynamics of classical observables is independent of the specific value of $V_o$.
-Indeed, let $H_T^{(1)}$, $H_T^{(2)}$, and $\Poisson{\;\cdot\;}{\;\cdot\;}_{(1)}$, $\Poisson{\;\cdot\;}{\;\cdot\;}_{(2)}$ be the Hamiltonians and Poisson brackets of the two theories with fiducial cells $V_o^{(1)}$, $V_o^{(2)}$, respectively.
-For any observable $\mathcal{O}$, the time evolution is determined by
+Therefore, the choice of $V_o$ and its compactification affects the canonical theory.~Specifically, there are infinitely many canonically inequivalent cosmological theories all labelled by the value of $V_o = \int_{V_o} \dd^3 x$ and the choice of the fiducial cell $V_o \subset \Sigma$.~Still, the theories labelled by different values of the fiducial cell, say $V_o^{(1)}$ and $V_o^{(2)}$, can be related to each other in a well-defined manner.~In particular, it is possible to show that the dynamics of classical observables is independent of the specific value of $V_o$.~Indeed, let $H_T^{(1)}$, $H_T^{(2)}$, and $\Poisson{\;\cdot\;}{\;\cdot\;}_{(1)}$, $\Poisson{\;\cdot\;}{\;\cdot\;}_{(2)}$ be the Hamiltonians and Poisson brackets of the two theories with fiducial cells $V_o^{(1)}$, $V_o^{(2)}$, respectively.~For any observable $\mathcal{O}$, the time evolution is determined by

 which does not depend on the chosen value of $V_o$.
 Explicitly, this can be seen as the Poisson bracket depends on $1/V_o$, while the Hamiltonian is linear in $V_o$ (cfr.
 Eqs.~\eqref{eq:vb}).